-Corporate social responsibility (CSR) activities help firms meet their responsibilities to stakeholders, including employees, customers and society.
-Two components of CSR are (a) product social performance and (b) environmental social performance.
+Corporate social responsibility (CSR) activities help firms meet their responsibilities to stakeholders, including employees, customers, and society.
+CSR can be broken down into two components: (a) product social performance and (b) environmental social performance.
 New research published in Strategic Management Journal suggests that product social performance has a greater effect on a firm’s finances than environmental social performance.
 This is especially true when firms misbehave.

 Why Differentiate Between Product and Environmental Performance?